-We will explore the legal framework surrounding wills and inheritance in the UK, including the rules governing disinheritance laws.
-This knowledge will help you make informed decisions about your estate and ensure that your wishes are respected.
+We’ll explore the legal framework surrounding wills and inheritance in England and Wales, including the rules governing disinheritance and the claims that excluded family members can bring.
+This knowledge will help you make informed decisions and — critically — plan your estate in a way that reduces the risk of your wishes being overturned after your death.

 Key Takeaways